For a holiday to remember, or a city break steeped in history, Scotland has plenty to offer any traveller.

 Scotland and golf have a long history together, and St Andrews has one of the world’s best golf courses.
 It will be the location of the British Open golf championship this summer.

-If you are a golfer you may struggle to get a tee time at this auspicious course, but you should still bring your clubs.
+If you are a golfer you may struggle to get a tee time at this auspicious course, but you should still bring your clubs and your lightweight golf carry bag and let the play begin.
 There are plenty of other excellent golf courses nearby that can offer you a similar golfing experience.

 Search for Nessie at Loch Ness